-The survey was focused on snow leopard prey species, but in addition to snow leopard images, they also captured images and footage of Tibetan wolf, wild dog, red fox, blue sheep, Himalayan serow, musk deer, Pika, pheasants and several birds of prey.
+The automatic cameras were set up to locate snow leopard “hot-spots”, but in addition to snow leopard images, they also captured images and footage of Tibetan wolf, wild dog, red fox, blue sheep, Himalayan serow, musk deer, Pika, pheasants and several birds of prey.

 “The findings are phenomenal as these are the first snow leopard images recorded in Wangchuck Centennial Park,” said WWF’s Dr. Rinjan Shrestha, who led the survey team.
 “It suggests that the network of protected areas and corridors is helping to link local snow leopard populations, which will be invaluable to ensure long-term persistence of snow leopards in the region.”

 Snow leopards are elusive and endangered, with around 4,500-7,500 in the wild.
 Bhutan is the only country on Earth where the habitat of snow leopards and tigers intersect.
 It’s unknown how many exist there, but it’s critical to find out as threats are mounting – from retaliatory killing from herders, loss of habitat to farmers and poaching for their pelts.
 And then there’s climate change.

 Warming at high elevations in the Himalayas is causing treelines to ascend and isolating snow leopard populations.
 Under a high emission scenario, as much as 30 percent of their range could be lost.
 Their ability to move upslope is limited by oxygen availability.